John-Kingham/random-old-books/README.md

 The company's unique selling proposition is that it believes in the positive power of random events and chance encounters, so it adds a dash of randomness to its customers' lives by placing books randomly on its bookshelves and by sending out a random book each month to subscription box subscribers.

-Todo: Include an image showing what the site looks like on various device sizes.
+**TODO: Include an image showing what the site looks like on various device sizes.**

 ## User Experience Design